jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

 Usage with private NPM registry
 -------------------------------

-To install extensions, you will need access to a NPM packages registry.
+To install some extensions, you will need access to an NPM packages registry.
 Some companies do not allow reaching directly public registry and have a private registry.
 To use it, you need to configure ``npm`` **and** ``yarn`` to point to that registry (ask your corporate IT department for the correct URL):